komsan-k/CPS/README.md

 Cyber-Physical Systems (CPS) integrate computation, networking, and physical processes.
 Embedded computers and software monitor and control physical processes through feedback loops.

-This repository provides learning materials, labs, models, and simulations for CPS education and research.
+This section provides learning materials, labs, models, and simulations for CPS education and research.

 ---